Bettendorf baseball splits at West in Hanna's debut

 Four West pitchers threw at least an inning in the win, and six players drove in runs.

-Beatty, West's fifth-year coach who also coahed at North Scott as an assistant, sent Izaiah Schaeffer-Houston to start for the Falcons, which held Bettendorf without a run after the fourth inning.
+Beatty, West's fifth-year coach who also coached at North Scott as an assistant, sent Izaiah Schaeffer-Houston to start for the Falcons, which held Bettendorf without a run after the fourth inning.

 Schaeffer-Houston got the win on a limited pitch count.